image-js/image-js-docs/docs/Features/Operations/Watershed.md

 If you look for bright-colored ROIs, then either look for maximum points or invert image before applying watershed.
 :::

-_Set a threshold_: threshold needs to be set in order for minima not to fill the whole image and stop at intensity border of a region.
+_Set a threshold or use mask_: threshold needs to be set in order for minima not to fill the whole image and stop at intensity border of a region.
+It can also use a mask to situate general areas of interest.
 _Sort pixels by their intensity_: ImageJS uses a priority queue to sort elements.

 _Indicate created regions of interest on a ROI map_: Created regions are indicated on a new ROI map.